 Help with the cash flow you need to help

 We understand that the ramp up to preparing to meet such a demand for essential services can sometimes challenge your available cash on hand.
-If you’re an established janitorial or cleaning services business, Fundbox may be able to help, by enabling you to offer net terms to your approved corporate clients, which could extend them trade credit for 30, 60, or 90 days while you get paid within days.
+If you’re an established janitorial or cleaning services business, Fundbox may be able to help, with a business line of credit.

 “Fundbox gives real money in our business account so I can make payroll while waiting for checks to come in.
 It’s been an amazing lifesaver.”